PaperMC/docs/docs/paper/dev/guides/pdc.md

 :::note

-It is considered good practice to reuse the `NamespacedKey`'s.
+It is considered good practice to reuse the `NamespacedKey` objects.
 Constructing them from a static context is ideal for this.

 :::